taknight-101/taknight-101.github.io/_posts/2025-08-02-refactoring-theCore.md

 > <a href="https://www.geeksforgeeks.org/system-design/template-method-design-pattern/" target="_blank">Template Method pattern</a> applied via composition, not inheritance.

-Traditionally, the Template Method pattern is implemented using an abstract class with concrete subclasses overriding specific steps of an algorithm.
-However, The choice of choosing composition, allowed more flexibility and modularity for the use case at hand.
+Traditionally, the Template Method pattern is implemented through an abstract class, with concrete subclasses overriding specific steps of the algorithm.
+In this case, however, opting for composition over inheritance provided greater flexibility and modularity for the problem at hand.

+The decision to use composition was driven by two main factors:

+- The need to manage errors explicitly as values.

+- The desire to leverage Spring’s dependency management more effectively.

+An added benefit is that the resulting design is simpler and easier to reason about.

 Here's how It might be structured: